7 Facts from our Living DNA Review

 In particular, we enable ‘deep ancestry’ reporting by fully decoding mtDNA and Y chromosomes.
 This helps trace both the paternal and maternal ancestral links accurately.
-To this end, we have partnered with FamilyTreeDNA, through whom our customers will get access to the world’s largest databases of mtDNA and Y-DNA data.
+To this end, we have partnered with other organization, through whom our customers will get access to one of the world’s largest databases of mtDNA and Y-DNA data.

-Nebula Genomics users also have access to the weekly report updates based on the latest research studies.
+Nebula Genomics users also have access to the regular report updates based on the latest research studies.